 - Add some flair with awesomely colorful dual brush pens*

 - Comprehensive bullet journaling roadmap* with printable bujo pages

-Because you’ll be creating a page a day, don’t overwhelm yourself with too much going on in your page.
+If you want to be consistent with keeping a bullet journal daily spread, don’t overwhelm yourself with too much going on in your page because you’ll be creating a page a day.
 You may have the motivation the first few days you do it, but it’ll get old real quick if you try to keep up with elaborate spreads.